BenjaminLettner/CSharp-Console-Tetris/README.md

 - **Tetromino class**: Represents a Tetris piece with position, rotation, and shape
 - **Multithreading**: Uses separate threads for game loop and input handling for responsive gameplay
 - **Spectre.Console**: Used for rendering the game board, menus, pieces, and UI elements with colors

+## Docker Implementation

+The Docker implementation uses a multi-stage build to keep the image size small:
+1. First stage uses the .NET SDK image to build the application
+2. Second stage uses the smaller .NET runtime image to run the game
+3. Terminal settings are configured to ensure ANSI color support
+4. A volume is used to persist high scores between container runs

 ## Credits